It is the aim of Impington Village College to make the examination experience as stress-free and successful as possible for all candidates.

 - Candidate Numbers are printed on your individual timetable and on seating plans which are displayed outside the exam rooms and on attendance registers.
 Invigilators will be able to help you find your number.

-Q. What do I do if I forget the school Centre Number?
+Q. What do I do if I forget the college Centre Number?

 - The Centre Number is 22161.
 It will be clearly displayed in the examination rooms.